aaronpk/live-chat-overlay/README.md

 Find that extension here: https://github.com/steveseguin/social_stream

+It also has the nifty ability to auto-respond to messages and provides streamdeck hotkey support, for preset rapid-responses.

 ### VDO.Ninja

 This particular Browser extension is maintained and supported to help provide VDO.Ninja users a powerful chat tool option for OBS.
 VDO.Ninja makes it easy to invite remote guests into OBS, VMix, or other production mixing software.
 Check out VDO.Ninja at https://vdo.ninja ; it's 100% free and open-source.